zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 }
 ```

-`Microsoft.Windows.Run.Extensions.FallbackCommandItem` in the SDK helpers will automatically set
+`Microsoft.CmdPal.Extensions.Helpers.FallbackCommandItem` in the SDK helpers will automatically set
 the `FallbackHandler` property on the `IFallbackCommandItem` to the `Command` it's
 initialized with, if that command implements `IFallbackHandler`.
 This allows the
 action to directly update itself in response to the query.
 You may also specify